zaiisao/Documentation/en/Voice/join_communication_windows.md

 You need to set the channel profile before the app joins a channel.

 ### Set the channel profile as Communication
 After initializing the Agora engine, call the `setChannelProfile` method to set the channel profile.
-Agora engine applies optimization according to the channel profile.
+The Agora engine applies optimization according to the channel profile.

 In the `setChannelProfile` method, set the channel profile as Communication.
 This profile applies to voice or video calls such as one-to-one or group calls, where all users in the channel can talk freely.
 The Communication profile is the default setting.

 > -   Call the `setChannelProfile` method before joining a channel.
-> -   One engine can be specified one profile only.
+> -   One engine uses one profile only.
 If you want to switch to another profile, destroy the current engine using the `destroy` method and create a new engine before calling the `setChannelProfile` method to set the new channel profile.

 ```
 nRet = m_lpAgoraEngine->setChannelProfile(CHANNEL_PROFILE_COMMUNICATION);